SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Experiments

 \section{Experiments}

-We evaluate SyncTwin across three dimensions: (1) the efficiency of the fast 3D reconstruction pipeline; (2) obstacle avoidance performance under dynamic and single-view occluded conditions; and (3) grasp success rate under single-view occlusion.
-All experiments are designed to validate both the offline and online components of our framework.
+We evaluate SyncTwin across four dimensions: (1) the efficiency of the fast 3D reconstruction pipeline; (2) the pose accuracy of the synchronized digital twin under both unoccluded and occluded conditions; (3) obstacle avoidance performance under dynamic and single-view occluded conditions; and (4) grasp success rate under single-view occlusion.
+All experiments are designed to systematically validate both the offline and online components of our framework.